 What Will Alaska Cruising Be Like Without Big Ships?

 Small ships typically cruise where big ships cannot, up close to shore, in secluded coves and bays, and to small rural towns, so overall the experience will not be affected.
 The sight of large ships passing mid-channel is common but doesn’t impact the daily experience.
-Marine wilderness destinations such as Tracy Arm and Glacier Bay National Park, which offer popular day boat tours frequented by big ship guests, may see less traffic.
+Marine wilderness destinations such as Tracy Arm and Glacier Bay National Park, which offer popular day boat tours frequented by big ship guests, may see less traffic (and thus small ship Glacier Bay cruises will enjoy even more nature).
 In effect, small ship travelers will have vast expanses of Alaska all to themselves.

 Popular ports such as Juneau and Ketchikan, which can host as many as five large cruise ships in a single day, will be very quiet.
 Pre- and post-cruise hotel rooms may become more expensive and difficult to get as cruise passengers pivot to land-based tours.
 We recommend guests book early.
 Tourist shops, many of which are owned and operated by the large cruise lines, may not open.
 Perhaps a shift to locally owned shops will aid in the survival of these small businesses.